 We’ll provide you with a welcome pack, which will explain all you need to know about electricity and gas at your new home.
 If you’re selling the property, we’ll ask you to call us on 0333 202 4730 to provide handover details, to transfer the electricity and gas supply into the new homeowner’s name.
 If you’re renting, it’s up to you whether the electricity and gas supply stays in your name, or is transferred to your tenant.
 If you want it to be in your tenant’s name, you’ll need to complete a handover form.

 If you’ll be living in your new home, we’ll simply send you your first bill.
 If you’re selling your property, we’ll need handover details within 10 days of legal completion to make sure the electricity and gas supply is in the new homeowner’s name.
 You can call us with these details on 0333 202 4730.

-If you’re living in your new home, we’ll automatically send you quarterly bills.
-Why not talk to us about how you can save, by choosing to pay by Direct Debit?
+If you've got a smart meter we’ve been able to read remotely and pay when you get your bill, we’ll send you a bill every month when we take your reading.
+If your meter isn’t smart, or you pay by Direct Debit, we’ll send you a bill quarterly.
 If you’re selling the property and your electricity and gas supply has been transferred to the new homeowner, we’ll send you a final bill based on the meter reading we’ll ask you to provide.

 4. Managing your account

 For an easy, convenient way to manage your energy, register for an online account at eonenergy.com/register.
 You can also find out more about our E.ON See, our free online energy tracker.